flipflipshift/flipflipshift.github.io/_posts/2023-11-18-Paradox-Die.md

 $E[\text{number of rolls}\mid \text{evens up to 6 and billionth roll}]=\sum\limits_{k=0}^\infty k\left(\frac{1}{3}\right)\left(\frac{2}{3}\right)^{k-1}=\frac{1/3}{(1-2/3)^2}=3$.

 which is roughly the expected number of rolls until $6$ on a $D3$ with sides labeled ${2,4,6}$.
 The conclusion is that adding conditions _after_ the first $6$ can indeed impact the expected number of rolls to the first $6$.

+---
+# Reviewing the paradox

+Recall our definitions:

+$A$: The expected number of rolls of a fair die until you roll two $6\text{s}$ in a row, given that all rolls were even.

+$B$: The expected number of rolls of a fair die until you roll the second $6$ (not necessarily in a row), given that all rolls were even.

+we will now consider a third:

+$C$: The expected number of rolls of a fair die until you roll the second $6$, given that all rolls until the first instance of two $6\text{s}$ in a row are even.

+$C$ and $A$ are directly comparable since they have the exact same condition - all rolls before the first instance of two $6\text{s}$ in a row are even and no conditions are given on any rolls that occur after.
+Since, amongst these rolls, the second $6$ will always occur at or before the first instance of two $6\text{s}$ in a row, we can safely conclude $A>C$

+However, we've seen in the last section that $C$ is not necessarily the same as $B$, _even though we've only added conditions that apply at or after the second $6$_.
+So we cannot immediately conclude $A>B$.
+The two need to be calculated independently and directly compared.